GreaterManchesterODA/Digital-Exclusion-Risk-Index/Methodology.md

 The first is to consider this information on a single geographic basis.
 That is, use the maximum and minimum values nationally.
 However, not all datasets are provided across all areas of the UK, or even of Great Britain.
 Substitute indicators might also need to be used.

 The second option is to consider a smaller geography, such as local authority level, for the maximum and minimum values.
 The benefit of this approach is it provides a localised view of where risk is highest, regardless of the wider levels of risk.
+That is, an LSOA could get a score of 10 on one indicator, because it is the highest indicator value within the local authority.
+Unless the indicator value in that LSOA was also the highest nationally, the LSOA would not get the same score as in the first approach.

-The third option, and one being used by the Tableau online tool, is to take the maximum and minimum values of the areas of focus.
+The third option is to take the maximum and minimum values of the areas of focus.
 That is, if a local authority is being viewed, the maximum and minimum values of that local authority are used; if a region is being viewed, the maximum and minimum values of that region are used.
+This would mean a recalculation - and thereby reprioritisation of risk - dependent on the area in focus.

 ## Components
+Each indicator is turned into a score between 0 and 10.
+This allows indicators to be grouped into wider 'components' of digital exclusion, and weighted to provide a component score between 0 and 10.
+The four components are: age, broadband, deprivation, and activity.

-### Age component
+### Age component and weightings
+The age component is built from two indicator scores: the proportion of the population aged 65+, and the proportion of the population aged 75+.
+There is a clear correlation between these two datasets, but not a direct correlation.
+As a result, both datasets are used.
+Each is equally weighted (50% each) to form the age component.

-### Broadband component
+### Broadband component and weightings
+The broadband component is built from three indicator scores: the proportion of homes unable to receive a 30MBit/s connection; the proportion of connections receiving less than 10MBit/s broadband; and the average download speed.
+The components are weighted xx%, xx%, xx% respectively.

-### Deprivation component
+### Deprivation component and weightings

 ### Activity component

 ## DERI Score

+### Weightings